Down to the Sea in Ships (1949 film): Plot

 Jed begins to idolize Mr. Lunceford.
 Jed is overjoyed when it is he who spots the first whale of the expedition.
 Mr. Lunceford goes out in command of a whaleboat crew to pursue the whale, with harpooner Britton in the bow of the boat.
 Captain Joy watches from the ship.
 The boat avoids being wrecked by the whale's tail, but the harpooner strikes, and the boat gets pulled along by the whale.
 Harpooner Britton gets his arm trapped and crushed in the confusion and Mr. Lunceford cuts the harpoon line with a hatchet to free him.
 Captain Joy subsequently congratulates Mr. Lunceford for making the correct decision (in freeing the harpooner) and acting quickly.

 A separate boat is sent to snare the whale and succeeds.
 The crew strip the whale of its blubber and cut the blubber into chunks on deck to be rendered of whale oil on the ship's tryworks.

 Next, Jed is allowed on the tiller of a whaleboat.
 Captain Joy watches with pride.
 But a fog bank approaches and the crew have to cease whaling.
 However the boat with Jed aboard is still out in the fog and has not returned.
 Mr. Lunceford tries to persuade Captain Joy to send a second search boat out, but the captain has a rule against sending out a second boat and resorts to prayer instead.
 Mr. Lunceford disobeys the captain's orders and lowers a second boat (with him in command) anyway.
 The boat with Jed aboard is found destroyed - probably in an encounter with a whale.
 Mr. Lunceford rescues the stranded crew including Jed, but is reprimanded by Captain joy and relieved of his duties for disobeying orders and, thereby, challenging the authority of the captain.
-Mr. Lunceford is to be put ashore at the next port of call - Valparaiso.
+Mr. Lunceford is to be put ashore at the next port of call - Valparaíso.
 Jed requests of his grandfather that he be put ashore along with Mr. Lunceford.